sgsutcliffe/Wastewater_Analysis_Pipeline/README.md

 # Running Wastewater Analysis Instructions
-The pipeline is largely using Freyja: https://github.com/andersen-lab/Freyja

-Dependencies:
+A pipeline for SARS-CoV-2 analysis on wastewater samples.
+Created specifically for my needs of analyzing pair-short-read sequences from tiled-amplicon PCR using Arctic V4.1 primer-set of SARS-CoV-2.
+The pipeline is under active development as of April 19, 2023, and I will be adding features and updates to make it more versatile.
+It is largely to python scripts.
+The first includes sample preprocessing, Freyja relative abundance estimates of lineages, and mutation calling.
+The second runs a sample quality control pipeline and outputs a MultiQC report and quantative report.

+You can install all the software required (below) to run the pipeline, which is a lot, or build the singularity container to run everything.

+Dependencies (versions listed have been tested):
+- Python 3 (tested on 3.9.12)
+   - pyvcf 0.6.8
+   - numpy 1.22.3
+   - pandas 1.4.3
+- R version 4.2.2
+- Samtools 1.16.1
+- Picard 2.27.4
+- iVar 1.3.1
+- Freyja 1.3.12
+- BWA 0.7.17
+- Fastp 0.23.2
+- FastQC 0.11.9
+- Kraken2 2.1.2
+- MultiQC 1.13
+- snpEff 4.5 covid19
+- bedtools 2.30.0

+Optional:
    - Singularity > 3.0 (tested on 3.6.4)
-- Python 3 (tested on 3.7.7)

 Requirements:
-- Running USHER barcode updates was tested with at least 8GB of memory.
+- USHER barcode update requires at least 8GB of memory.
 (If you get error lineagePaths.txt not found likely a memory issue)

 ## January 19 Updates
 - Added in two steps for Quality control 1) QC_parallelization_V2.py 2) file_checking_V1.py [In Development] (more below)